Brent Faiyaz: Career

-2013–2016: Early career and A.M.
+2013–2016: Career beginnings and A.M.
 Paradox

+Before the beginning of Faiyaz's official career, around the age of twelve, he would record music in his home, as he had little money.
+Faiyaz would primarily record hip-hop music as he was more interested in becoming a rapper.
+Faiyaz released his first EP Sunset Ave. in March 2013.
+His second EP, Black Child, was released in December of the same year.

 Faiyaz began uploading his experimental music onto SoundCloud in 2014.
 During that time he moved from his hometown Columbia, Maryland, to Charlotte, North Carolina, before settling in Los Angeles, California, to further his music career.
+While in L.A., Faiyaz met his manager Ty Baisden who supported his dream of succeeding in the music industry independently.
 On January 19, 2015, he released his debut single "Allure".
-On June 1, 2016, Faiyaz released "Invite Me", the lead single from his debut EP.
+On June 1, 2016, Faiyaz released "Invite Me", the lead single from his debut commercial EP.
 On September 19, 2016, his 21st birthday, the EP entitled A.M.
 Paradox was released and received positive reviews from music critics.
+The EP was released under Faiyaz's own independent record label, Lost Kids, LLC, which was founded under Baisden's guidance that same year.
+Faiyaz also signed a publishing deal with Pulse Music Group.
 In October 2016, Brent Faiyaz formed a group named Sonder with record producers Dpat and Atu.
 The group released their debut single, "Too Fast," on October 25.
 On December 16, 2016, Faiyaz was featured alongside rapper Shy Glizzy on the single "Crew" by rapper GoldLink.